-Determining whether a product aligns with market needs is a critical step for any business.
-Assessing product-market fit involves evaluating how well your offering satisfies customer demand while standing out in a competitive landscape.
-This process not only helps refine your product but also ensures its long-term viability in the market.
+Determining whether a product aligns with market needs is fundamental to business success.
+Product-market fit assessment evaluates how effectively your offering satisfies customer demand while differentiating itself within a competitive landscape.
+This critical process refines your product strategy and ensures sustainable market viability.

 An evaluation framework is further detailed through the startup-evaluation-checklist, which outlines practical criteria to assess a startup’s market readiness.
 By understanding market demand and analyzing competitors, businesses can identify gaps and opportunities that drive growth.